 It doesn’t have as many pre-loaded sports as other watches, featuring just cycling, running and hiking.
 However it does also have basic lifestyle data tracking as well as the ability to partner with power meters and other sensors.

 Nearly all smartwatches track the same metrics as basic fitness trackers do.
 Whether that’s step count, calorie intake or sleeping habits, it’s easy to see how having this information stored away is handy for cyclists.

-If you’re more active, or hoping that your watch will make your more active, then setting targets or goals will be a must.
-There are more advanced features available which can automatically tell what sport your doing and start tracking immediately.
+If you’re more active, or hoping that your watch will make you more active, then setting targets or goals will be a must.
+Once you start tracking everything and hitting your goals the last thing you want is to forget to record.
+Some watches can automatically tell what sport you’re doing and start tracking immediately.

 Those that are able to record heart rate can track your daily resting heart rate, too.
 This can provide an early indication if you’re becoming fatigued, over trained, ill – and if you’re about to hit your peak fitness.

 Beyond sports if you’ve got an expensive watch on your arm it should also handle basic smartwatch functionality.
 Notifications, contactless payments, and even basics like timers and weather are all important.